『Till We Meet Again』のカバーアート

 Not since Timothy Findley’s The Wars, Tim Cook’s magisterial works about the First World War, or Erich Maria Remarque’s All Quiet on the Western Front has a book about a soldier’s life at the sharp end been told with such humour, gravitas, and in a heart-pounding narrative that drops you behind enemy lines.
 For at one point, Lester was trapped in a shell hole, a heartbeat away from the Germans setting up their machine gun to mow down his comrades.

 This is a remarkable story, remarkably told.
-This book will be heralded by historians as a new approach to telling a soldier’s story and will become beloved by readers of military history and anyone who wants to understand what life was like for our boys behind the wire.
+This book will be heralded by historians as a new approach to telling a soldier’s story and will become beloved by fans of military history and anyone who wants to understand what life was like for our boys behind the wire.

 ©2025 Brandon Marriott (P)2025 Simon & Schuster Audio